lukasellinger/lukasellinger.github.io/_pages/projects.md

 ---
 layout: page
-title: Open Student Topics
+title: Research Topics
-permalink: /open-student-projects/
+permalink: /research-topics/
-description: Here you can find all student projects I currently offer for supervision, ranging from Master’s Theses to Guided Research topics.
-If you would like to apply, please include the title of the project you are interested in when contacting me.
+description: This page presents the research topics I am currently working on and interested in supervising.
+If you are looking for a Master’s Thesis or Guided Research project, please mention which of the topics below you would like to work on when contacting me.
 nav: true
 nav_order: 3
-display_categories: ["Master’s Theses & Guided Research Projects"]
+display_categories: ["Current Research Topics"]
 horizontal: false
 ---